 - He regularly lectures for the Guilds and friends of the Canadian Opera Company, for Opera Atelier, for Opera Hamilton, for the Toronto Wagner Society, for the Mozart Society, etc.

-- and, for 30 years, provided introductory talks for no less than 100 "obscure" operas for Opera in Concert.
+- and, for 30 years, he provided introductory "Backgrounder" talks for no less than 100 "obscure" operas for Opera in Concert.